open/close all folders

 - Loki, from the Thor and Avengers movies is this, as would be expected of anyone who earned the title of God of Lies.
 Unusually for an evil example, his ability to cover up his true motives in Thor actually has the effect of convincing several people that he has worse motives than he really does at the time.
 He does, however, still use his acting ability to play Thor like a fiddle.

-- Kellhus in The Second Apocalypse is a man of near-god level intellect and virtually zero emotion.
-However, he has complete control over his entire body, including facial features and voice, so he can fake emotions very well.
-When someone figures it out and confronts him, it's mentioned that every muscle in his face just goes dead, like a switch was flipped.
+- Kellhus in The Second Apocalypse is an Impossible Genius with virtually zero emotion.
+He has complete control over his entire body, including facial features and voice, so he can easily fake whatever emotion people need to see to get them to do what he wants.
+When someone figures it out and privately confronts him, every muscle in his face briefly goes dead, revealing that all of his facial expressions are an act.

 - In Robert A. Heinlein's Double Star, Lorenzo Smythe is shown to have this ability, to the point that someone who actually knows him doesn't recognize him because of his acting ability.